England

-This is a compulsory module in the OU degree in social work in England, Northern Ireland, and Scotland.
-You must have met the formal entry requirements and be studying towards the degree, have passed Foundations for social care and social work practice (K123), be working in a practice context and be sponsored by your employing agency.
-The module helps you to understand the application of social work knowledge to practice, addressing key roles and standards for social workers and relevant knowledge, values and skills for social work.
-The module includes a practice learning opportunity: 70 days in England, 85 days in Northern Ireland, and 100 days in Scotland.
-The practice learning opportunity will be supervised by a practice assessor appointed by your sponsoring agency.
+This compulsory module forms part of the OU degree in social work in England, Northern Ireland and Scotland.
+To enrol, you must meet formal entry requirements, have passed Foundations for social care and social work practice (K123), be employed in a practice setting and sponsored by your agency.
+You'll explore how social work knowledge applies to practice, addressing key roles and standards for social workers and relevant knowledge, values and skills for social work.
+It includes a supervised practice learning opportunity: 70 days (England), 85 (Northern Ireland) and 100 (Scotland), overseen by a practice assessor appointed by your sponsoring agency.

 The study materials provide you with case examples and illustrations of social work practice (using audio and video); original discussion of key social work concepts and theoretical debates; and reprinted articles introducing important theoretical and ethical issues.
 Activities in the learning materials help you to apply your learning to your current social work practice.
 The module is structured in three blocks of study: